Kaiser Permanente findings dispute common belief that Blacks have lower risk of developing MS.

-Researchers examined the electronic health records of more than 3.5 million members of Kaiser Permanente Southern California between January 2008 and December 2011 and identified 496 people newly diagnosed with MS. Of these diagnosed cases, black patients had a 47 percent higher risk of MS than white patients, while Hispanic and Asian patients had a 50 percent and 80 percent lower risk compared to white patients, respectively.
+Researchers examined the electronic health records of more than 3.5 million members of Kaiser Permanente Southern California between January 2008 and December 2011 and identified 496 people newly diagnosed with MS. Of these diagnosed cases, Black patients had a 47% higher risk of MS than white patients, while Hispanic and Asian patients had a 50% and 80% lower risk compared to white patients, respectively.

-The study also found that 70 percent of MS cases occurred in females, but this preponderance of females diagnosed was more pronounced among black patients than white patients.
-In addition, black women had a higher incidence of MS than white patients of both genders, while black men had a similar risk of being diagnosed with MS compared to white men.
+The study also found that 70% of MS cases occurred in females, but this preponderance of females diagnosed was more pronounced among Black patients than white patients.
+In addition, Black women had a higher incidence of MS than white patients of both genders, while Black men had a similar risk of being diagnosed with MS compared to white men.
 The lower risk among Hispanic and Asian patients was true for both sexes.

 The National MS Society defines MS as a chronic, often disabling disease that attacks the central nervous system, which is made up of the brain, spinal cord and optic nerves.
 Symptoms may be mild, such as numbness in the limbs, or severe, such as paralysis or loss of vision.
 The progress, severity and specific symptoms of MS are unpredictable and vary from one person to another.
 The organization estimates that more than 2.1 million people are affected by MS worldwide.
 Because the Centers for Disease Control and Prevention does not require U.S. physicians to report new cases of MS and symptoms can be invisible, the prevalence of MS in the U.S. can only be estimated.